The following is my reviewer philosophy. It’s work in progress

 - I sign my reviews.
 I believe in reviewer transparency.

 - I am a careful reviewer and I invest time in my reviews.
 I will do my best to make sure I understand the manuscript before I write feedback.

 - I offer positive constructive feedback.
 I prefer seeing the potential in papers and data and I offer constructive ways to improve.
 For empirical papers – If methods and data are sound, I rarely see a reason for rejection.
 “Worst” case scenario: I ask for additional data collection addressing the drawbacks with a recommendation for in-principle acceptance as a Registered Report.

 - I believe in open science, transparency, and reproducibility.
 I will request that you report everything and share your procedures, materials, entire data, and documented code.
 I will also ask that you detail your decisions for exclusions, sample size (power), and selective analyses.
-This will also help me provide you with constructive suggestions and possibility even additional code to further improve your manuscript.
+This will also help me provide you with constructive suggestions and possibly even additional code to further improve your manuscript.